This berry crisp is made with frozen berries (or fresh) and simple ingredients. The perfect easy dessert for any occasion.

 How to make mixed berry crisp

-This mixed berry crisp is so easy to make.
+This mixed berry crisp (berry crumble) is so easy to make.
 Making this berry crisp takes just a few steps and some light assembling that anyone can do!

 If you prefer to work with fresh berries, nothing changes with the recipe.
 Here is what it looks like.

-Step 4: Evenly distribute the crumb topping to the ramekins.
+Step 4: Evenly distribute the oat crumble topping to the ramekins.

-This recipe has been a lifesaver for me because it is the best dessert to make for a crowd since you can make large pans of this stuff.
+This berry crisp recipe has been a lifesaver for me because it is the best dessert to make for a crowd since you can make large pans of it.
 This recipe will make enough to fill one 9x11 pan or four very large ramekins.